15 Ways Retirees Can Work From Home and Make Extra Cash in 2022

 As with anything you find online, some opportunities are better than others.
 And sadly, there are plenty of work-from-home scams out there, so keep an eye out for the following red flags:

 - They ask for personal information, like your Social Security number or bank account information.

 - They ask you to pay.
-Legitimate job offers will never require payment to apply, purchase inventory, attend training, etc.
+Legit job offers will never require payment to apply, purchase inventory, attend training, etc.

-- They are not listed on the Better Business Bureau website (if they claim to represent a larger company) or have a large number of dubious reviews.
+- They are not listed on the Better Business Bureau website (if they claim to represent a larger company) or they have a large number of dubious reviews there.